-Models with interactions distinguish between \emph{strong dependency} (SD) and \emph{weak dependency} (WD), the first one being more common (see for instance \citep{bien2013Lasso} and the discussion therein).
-Under the hypothesis of \emph{strong dependency}, an interaction is effective if and only if the corresponding single effects are also effective while the hypothesis of \emph{weak dependency} implies that an interaction is effective if one of the main effect is also effective.
+Models with interactions distinguish between \emph{strong dependency} (SD) and \emph{weak dependency} (WD). \emph{Strong dependency} is the more common hypothesis (see for instance \citep{bien2013Lasso} and the discussion therein), and it means that an interaction is effective if and only if the corresponding single effects are also effective. \emph{Weak dependency}, on the other hand, means that an interaction is effective if one of the main effects is also effective.
 Formally, for all variables $j \in \bx^{\vu}$ and for all variables $j' \in \bx^{\vd}$, if $\gamma_{j}$, $\gamma_{j'}$ and $\delta_{jj'}$ are the coefficients related to $\bgamma_{\vu}$, $\bgamma_{\vd}$ and $\bDelta_{\vu\vd}$, then

-In this context, \cite{bien2013Lasso} have proposed a sparse model of interactions which faces computational limitations for large dimensional problems according to \cite{lim2015learning} and \cite{she2016group}.
-While \cite{lim2015learning} introduces a method for learning pairwise interactions in a regression model by solving a constrained overlapping Group-Lasso \citep{JOV:ICML09} in a manner that satisfies strong dependencies, \cite{she2016group} propose a formulation with an overlapping regularization that fits both kind of hypotheses and provide theoretical insights on the resulting estimators.~\footnote{To our knowledge, their implementation based on alternating direction method of multipliers is not publicly available.}
+In this context, \cite{bien2013Lasso} proposed a sparse model of interactions that is likely to encounter computational limitations for large-dimensional problems (\cite{lim2015learning} and \cite{she2016group}). \cite{lim2015learning} present a method for learning pairwise interactions in a regression model by solving a constrained overlapping group Lasso \citep{JOV:ICML09} in a manner that satisfies strong dependencies. \cite{she2016group} propose a formulation with an overlapping regularization that fits both types of hypothesis, and they provide theoretical insights on the resulting estimators.~\footnote{To our knowledge, their implementation based on an alternating direction method of multipliers is not publicly available.}

-Yet, the dimension $D_{\vu} + D_{\vd} + D_I$ involved in Problem~\eqref{eq:classical_interaction_model} to estimate $\bgamma_{\vu}$, $\bgamma_{\vd}$ and $\bDelta_{\vu\vd}$ may be large especially for applications with an important number of variables such as in biology with genomic and metagenomic data.
-To reduce the dimension, we propose to compress the data according to an underlying structure which may be defined thanks to a prior knowledge or be uncovered with clustering algorithms.
+However, the dimension $D_{\vu} + D_{\vd} + D_I$ inherent in Problem~\eqref{eq:classical_interaction_model} when estimating $\bgamma_{\vu}$, $\bgamma_{\vd}$ and $\bDelta_{\vu\vd}$ may be inconveniently large, especially for applications with numerous variables such as in biology with genomic and metagenomic markers.
+To reduce this dimension we propose compressing the data according to an underlying structure that may be defined on the basis of prior knowledge or uncovered using clustering algorithms.